mgennaro97/algorithm-benchmarker-quicksort/README.md

-# algorithm-visualizer-quicksort
+# algorithm-benchmarker-quicksort
-Repository containing a SpringBoot application exposing the quicksorting algorithm
+Repository containing a SpringBoot application exposing the quicksorting algorithm.